luccagi/data_science/README.md

-# data_science
+# Data Science Repository

-All my projects in Data Science
+All my projects in Data Science that I work.